-- High image resolution or lower compression levels result in images containing more data which in turn affects the handwidth - Rotating the image in the GUI can increase the product's CPU load. - Access by large numbers of Motion JPEG or unicast H.264/H.265/AV1 clients affects the bandwidth.
+- High image resolution or lower compression levels result in images containing more data which in turn affects the handwidth - Rotating the image in the GUI can increase the product's CPU load.

+that supports H.265 decoding.

+Access by large numbers of Motion JPEG clients or unicast H.264/H.265/AV1 clients affects the bandwidth.